Troy Menzel

 Troy Menzel (born 22 September 1994) is a former professional Australian rules footballer who played for the Carlton Football Club and Adelaide Football Club in the Australian Football League (AFL).
 He was drafted at pick 11 in the 2012 national draft by Carlton, and was traded to Adelaide after the 2015 season.
-He is the younger brother of former player Daniel Menzel.
+He is the younger brother of former and Sydney player Daniel Menzel.

 Pre-AFL career

 Menzel attended King's Baptist Grammar School, and played his junior football for the Golden Grove Football Club before joining in the minor grades of the South Australian National Football League.
 In 2012, at age 17, Menzel was playing senior football for Centrals; he also represented South Australia at the AFL Under 18 Championships in 2012, kicking fifteen goals in two matches, but missing the rest of the games due to injury.
 Seen as one of the most talented players in the 2012 National Draft, several clubs were cautious about taking Menzel due to his injury-prone knees – he had suffered injuries to both knees during his junior years, and underwent a LARS reconstruction at age 16, in which the natural ligament is augmented with synthetic tissue.
 This saw him slide to 's first pick at 11 overall, and having rated him as the second-best player in the draft, they were quick to pounce on him.